Paklock/HackRF1/Differences-Between-H1-and-H2-models.md

 The speaker audio header is switched on/off by the headphone female connector, which includes the usual mechanical switch, detecting the insertion of a male plug in it.

+This is a non trivial difference, compared against H1 design where the speaker out pads are routed to the actual speaker out pins on the AK4951.
+On H2, the audio comes from the Headphones output pins of that IC.

 ### Known issues
 Since the firmware is shared between H1 and H2, on PortaPack H2 you end up powering TWO speaker amplifiers: The one inside AK4951 IC, and the extra CS8122S one.